Mitali Perkins

-Mitali Perkins is an Indian American writer of children's and young adult literature.
+Mitali Perkins is an Indian-American writer of children's and young adult literature.

 Early life

-Mitali was born in Kolkata, India and moved to the United States when she was seven.
+Mitali was born in Kolkata, India, and moved to the United States when she was seven.
 As a child she lived in India, Ghana, Cameroon, London, New York City, and Mexico City.

 Education

-Mitali Perkins earned a BA in Political Science at Stanford University and a Masters of Public Policy at UC Berkeley.
+Mitali Perkins earned a Bachelor of Arts in political science at Stanford University and a Master of Public Policy at University of California, Berkeley.

 Career

 Perkins has taught middle school, high school, and college students.
-Perkins was an Adjunct Associate Professor at Saint Mary’s College of California.
-A film based on Perkins book, Rickshaw Girl, was produced in 2021.
+Perkins was an adjunct associate professor at Saint Mary's College of California.

+A film based on Perkins' book, Rickshaw Girl, was produced in 2021.
 It was directed by Amitabh Reza Chowdhury.